Mitigating Hallucinations via Inter-Layer Consistency Aggregation in Large Vision-Language Models: Method

 \subsection{Adaptive Layer Aggregation Correction}

-\cite{tenney2019bert} have shown that different layers of the model perform different roles in semantic construction.
+Tenney et al.~\cite{tenney2019bert} have shown that different layers of the model perform different roles in semantic construction.
 Earlier layers focus more on capturing lower-level information, while later layers progressively inject abstract semantics and factual knowledge.
 Therefore, applying indiscriminate corrections to all layers may disrupt the natural evolution of information within the model.

-To verify this hypothesis, we conducted preliminary experiments on MME dataset, and the results in Table \ref{tab:perception_layers} revealed that correcting different layers led to significant fluctuations in overall model performance.
+To verify this hypothesis, we conducted preliminary experiments on the MME dataset, and the results in Table~\ref{tab:perception_layers} revealed that correcting different layers led to significant fluctuations in overall model performance.
 Moreover, increasing the number of corrected layers did not necessarily result in better outcomes.
 These observations suggest that correction should not be applied indiscriminately but rather selectively based on the intrinsic characteristics of each layer.

 Thus, we propose a dynamic layer correction mechanism.
 During inference, the model adaptively determines whether a hallucination surge has occurred at each layer by comparing the semantic features of the current hidden states with the global aggregated vector.
 The dynamic layer selection mechanism, together with our layer aggregation strategy, completes our overall approach, Decoding with Inter-layer Consistency via Layer Aggregation (DCLA).
 To more directly capture the intrinsic semantic changes, we focus on the hidden states themselves rather than their derived probability distributions.
 Specifically, we do not employ an early exit mechanism to obtain intermediate output distributions.
-Instead, we flatten the hidden states at the \(i\)-th layer to obtain \( h_i^{\mathrm{flat}} \), and compute the cosine similarity with \( H_{\text{agg}}^{(i),\mathrm{flat}} \).

-Specifically, if the cosine similarity falls below a predefined threshold \( \tau \), we regard the current layer as exhibiting unstable representation dynamics and activate a correction mechanism to refine the hidden states.
-Otherwise, if the similarity exceeds \( \tau \), the decoding proceeds without modification.
-This adaptive strategy ensures that corrections are only applied when necessary, preserving the model's natural semantic progression while mitigating potential inconsistencies.
+Instead, for each sample $b$ in a batch, we flatten the token and feature dimensions of $h_i^{(b)}$ and $H_{\text{agg}}^{(i,b)}$ using $\operatorname{vec}(\cdot)$, and compute a batch-level consistency score: